rixx/books.rixx.de/data/reviews/samuel-r-delany/babel-17/index.md

   title: Babel-17
 plan:
   date_added: '2018-02-18'
+related_books:
+- book: janet-kagan/hellspark
+  text: Delightful linguistics sci-fi, also rapid and fun.
+More practical, but also
+    more into linguistics.
+Do read!
 review:
   date_read:
   - 2018-08-18
-  did_not_finish: false
   rating: 5
-related_books:
-- book: janet-kagan/hellspark
-  text: Delightful linguistics sci-fi, also rapid and fun.
-More practical, but also more into linguistics.
-Do read!
 ---

 It's been a long time (apart from Too Like The Lightning) that I've read a novel that felt so tailored to me like **Babel-17**.
 I mean, it's a queer polyamorous scifi novel where linguistics are key, even to winning space battles, which there are plenty of.
 I have no words.
 It's also been the first time in a while that a novel brought me to tears.